gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_cloud.md

 `[http]` setting block describes how the Plugin's HTTP server works.
 The HTTP server is responsible for listening for updates from Jira, and processing updates, like when someone drags a task from Inbox to Approved column.

-You must provide an address the server should listen on, and a certificate to use, unless you plan on running with `--insecure-no-tls`, which we don't recommend in production.
+You must provide an address the server should listen on, and a certificate to use.
+It's possible to setup on the same server as the Teleport Proxy, so you can use the same TLS certificate.

 ## Testing